Leafcuttr/leafcuttr.github.io/src/features/httpProxy.md

 ## Configuration

-The HTTP proxy is controlled by the `lc.http.proxy.enable` configuration option, which is enabled by default.
+The HTTP proxy is controlled by the `lc.http.proxy.enable` configuration option, which is disabled by default.
 When enabled, it starts automatically as part of the Kafka server startup process.

 ## Core Functionality

 The proxy runs on port 8080 by default and accepts HTTP POST requests to produce records to Kafka topics.

-See [HTTP inteface](../interfaces/http.md) for provided end points.
+See [HTTP inteface](../interfaces/http.md) for the provided end points.

 ## Notes